Goodwill Int'l School, Distt. Gurdaspur

 Eco Club of the school organised a programme to celebrate pollution-free Diwali.
 Harmeen Kaur, a student of Class IX delivered a speech on the background and shared some interesting facts about the festival of lights.
 A Diwali quiz was also conducted for the students.
-Gurpreet Singh, a student of Class VI was declared the ‘quiz star.
+Gurpreet Singh, a student of Class VI was declared the ‘quiz star’.
+The first- aid team of the school gave a demonstration on avoiding and handling Diwali-related injuries.
 Direcrtor Principal Jasbinder Kaur in her message inspired the teachers and students to be more responsible in teaching and learning and work hard to brighten the future of their students.
+She also congratulated the teachers for conducting the programme.
+Principal Amandeep Singh advised the students and teachers to avoid bursting of crackers and to make Diwali clean and green.

 Most Read In 24 Hours